DanGiaime/IGME.220.01/Rules.md

-### What is Hexstrat?
+### What is Battle for The Shifting Hills?
-Hexstrat is a 2-player turn-based strategy combat game.
+Battle for The Shifting Hills is a 2-player turn-based strategy combat game.
 Players start with their Headquarters at opposite ends of a 4x4x4 hexagonal map, and work their way across the hidden midfield--revealing tiles as they go--in order to capture their opponent's Headquarters, or defeat all of their opponent's units.

 ### Game Pieces